akkadotnet/Akka.Streams.Kafka/README.md

   # for all assigned partitions.
 See https://issues.apache.org/jira/browse/KAFKA-4682.
   commit-refresh-interval = infinite

+  buffer-size = 128

   # Fully qualified config path which holds the dispatcher configuration
   # to be used by the KafkaConsumerActor.
 Some blocking may occur.
   use-dispatcher = "akka.kafka.default-dispatcher"

+  # Properties defined by Confluent.Kafka.ConsumerConfig
+  # can be defined in this configuration section.
+  kafka-clients {
+    # Disable auto-commit by default
+    enable.auto.commit = false
+  }

   # Time to wait for pending requests when a partition is closed
   wait-close-partition = 500ms